harshalpatel165/LogAnalysis-MapReduce/README.md

 IntelliJ IDEA 2022.2.1, Scala 3.2.0, Hadoop 3.3.4, Sbt 1.7.1, JDK 11.0.16.1
 ### Installation
 #### Setup and Compile
-- Note: Make sure all tools are running on administrator mode including command line andd Intellij
+- Note: Make sure all tools are running on administrator mode including command line and Intellij
 - Clone project using Intellij IDEA -> Get from VCS -> URL: ```git@github.com:harshalpatel165/LogAnalysis-MapReduce.git``` -> Directory: directory of your choosing -> Clone
 - Using built-in terminal use: